YukiCodepth/AutoScribe.AI/README.md

 * Personal notes section
 * One-click text export

-With support for **Academic** and **Business** modes, DualSage.AI adapts its logic and output style to the user's needs — whether it's a classroom setting or a boardroom discussion.
+With support for **Academic** and **Business** modes, AutoScribe.AI adapts its logic and output style to the user's needs — whether it's a classroom setting or a boardroom discussion.

 🎯 Key Features